csaf-poc/csaf_distribution/docs/csaf_checker.md

   -h, --help                     Show this help message
 ```

-The checker attempts to check each `target`.
+The checker attempts to check each given _target_.

-If a `target` start with `https://` it is considered
+If a _target_ start with `https://` it is considered
 a direct URL to the `provider-metadata.json`.

-Otherwise it will be treated as a _domain_ for which the
+Else it will be treated as a _domain_ for which the
 `provider-metadata.json` shall be found as documented in the CSAF standard.

 Usage example: